SamDecrock/node-httpreq/README.md

     - headers: an object of headers
     - cookies: an array of cookies
     - binary: true/false (default: false), if true, res.body will a buffer containing the binary data
+    - body: custom body content you want to send
  - callback(err, res): A callback function which is called when the request is complete. __res__ contains the headers ( __res.headers__ ) and the body ( __res.body__ )

 __Example without options__